TimotheeL/rundown/Specs.md

 #### Rep Type-Specific Recovery

-For heterogenous workouts, recovery can also be targeted at a specific type of reps in a workout:
+For heterogenous workouts, recovery can also be targeted at a specific type of rep in a workout:

 ```
 {recovery-type}{rep-type}={recovery-segment}